roroarij/ari.fm/data/blog/my-fancy-title.md

 tags: ['chrome extension', 'javascript', 'code generation']
 draft: false
 summary: Learn how to generate a chrome extension using OpenAI's ChatGPT model, and see the code that it produces.
-Creating a chrome extension can be a daunting task for those unfamiliar with web development.
-However, with the help of OpenAI's ChatGPT model, generating a chrome extension has never been easier.
-In this blog post, we will go over how to generate a chrome extension using ChatGPT, and see the code that it produces.
 ---

 ## Introduction